hashicorp/terraform-provider-google/docs/r/compute_address.html.markdown

 * `users` -
   The URLs of the resources that are using this address.

-* `label_fingerprint` -
-  The fingerprint used for optimistic locking of this resource.
-Used internally during updates.
-This property is in beta, and should be used with the terraform-provider-google-beta provider.
-  See [Provider Versions](https://terraform.io/docs/providers/google/provider_versions.html) for more details on beta fields.
 * `self_link` - The URI of the created resource.